 I wrote, “At the zoo, we saw the monkeys.
 They were very very very very very funny.”
 I made the ‘very’s’ huge so I wouldn’t have to cover the whole page.

 Mrs. McMullen returned it.
 “Do over.”
 She kept me in from recess.

-I wrote, “I hate the zoo.
-I got lost.
-It was NOT fun, and I missed lunch.… Read the rest
+I wrote, “I hate the zoo.… Read the rest

 “I’ve been lost since the Presidio.”
 Broken glass littered the sidewalk, and Scott had just stepped on a spent shotgun shell, its ruffled blast end an unmistakable sign of what had happened to the mason jars around our feet.

 Scott’s friend Kelly, who had joined us willingly enough after lunch, said “The Presidio.
 That was awhile ago.”

 Scott checked his watch.
 “Four, five hours, give or take.”